 Closed-source in simplest terms is the opposite.
 It is proprietary code, which is “closed” not being able to see exactly what’s inside and unable to be audited by the public.
 It’s the perfect breeding grounds for spyware!
 Learn more https://getprivacyfreedom.me/how-are-your-phone-computer-spying-on-you/

-Privacy and Security considerations
+Privacy & Security considerations

 Helpful Resources & App Repositories